tjhorner/transit-tracker-api/README.md

 ### GTFS Database Setup

 > [!NOTE]
-> This setup is only required if one of your feeds is a GTFS feed.
-If you are only using OneBusAway feeds, you can skip it.
+> This setup is only required if one or more of your feeds is a GTFS feed.

 To facilitate fast queries of the static GTFS data, the API uses a PostgreSQL database to store and index it.